AlexSunner/hangster/README.md

 their word-guessing skills while enjoying the classic game of Hangman.

 ## Overview
-Hangster offers three difficulty levels—easy, medium, and hard—each with its own set of words to guess.
+Hangster offers three difficulty levels — easy, medium, and hard — each with its own set of words to guess.
 Players are prompted to choose a difficulty level, and from there, the game unfolds as they attempt to guess the hidden word letter by letter.
 The game includes ASCII art for the Hangman and provides feedback on correct and incorrect guesses.

 ## Live Website
 [Hangster](https://hangster-f7c352ecfda2.herokuapp.com/)